Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Discussion

 Could future coin tossers use the same-side bias to their advantage?
 The magnitude of the observed bias can be illustrated using a betting scenario.
 If you bet a dollar on the outcome of a coin toss (i.e., paying 1 dollar to enter, and winning either 0 or 2 dollars depending on the outcome) and repeat the bet $1{,}000$ times, knowing the starting position of the coin toss would earn you $19$ dollars on average.
 This is more than the casino advantage for $6$ deck blackjack against an optimal-strategy player, where the casino would make $5$ dollars on a comparable bet, but less than the casino advantage for single-zero roulette, where the casino would make $27$ dollars on average \citep{hannum2003guide}.
+Moreover, this advantage amounts to a non-negligible 95,000\$ in expected value when considering the 5,000,000\$ double-or-eliminated coin flip in the ``Beast Games'' Amazon Prime show \citep{beastgames2025}.
 These considerations lead us to suggest that when coin flips are used for high-stakes decision-making, the starting position of the coin is best concealed.